 Chase Your Passion and Innovate

 Award-winning sports analyst Matthew Berry is universally regarded as “the face of fantasy football.”
-After a successful career as a Hollywood writer, Berry pivoted to chase his passion and is now an Emmy-winning host for multiple shows on ESPN and the founder of Fantasy Life.
+After a successful career as a Hollywood writer, Berry pivoted to chase his passion and is now an Emmy-winning host for multiple shows on NBC and the founder of Fantasy Life.
 In this motivating talk, he offers insights about his journey creating an innovative career, and practical advice for those looking to become game-changers in any field.

 Fantasy Focus: Analyzing the Draft and the Season

-Award-winning ESPN fantasy sports analyst Matthew Berry is the undisputed expert when it comes to analyzing the NFL draft, predictions for the upcoming season, and strategies for success.
+Award-winning NBC fantasy sports analyst Matthew Berry is the undisputed expert when it comes to analyzing the NFL draft, predictions for the upcoming season, and strategies for success.
 Universally regarded as “the face of fantasy football,” he has played a leading role in fueling the national growth of fantasy football and a sought-after commentator for his candid, entertaining perspective.

 Berry is an Emmy Award winner for his work on ESPN2's Sunday morning show Fantasy Football Now (the highest rated non-live event show on ESPN2).
-He also hosts the award-winning The Fantasy Show on ESPN+, regularly among the most watched studio shows on ESPN’s streaming service.
-Berry also appears regularly across ESPN’s most popular television and radio shows including Monday Night Countdown, SportsCenter, NFL Live and ESPN’s annual coverage of the NFL Draft.
-And for the past five August’s, Berry has somehow managed to broadcast live for 28 hours straight hours as part of ESPN’s popular “Fantasy Football Marathon” without getting himself fired.
+He also hosted the award-winning The Fantasy Show on ESPN+, regularly among the most watched studio shows on ESPN’s streaming service.
+Berry also appeared regularly across ESPN’s most popular television and radio shows including Monday Night Countdown, SportsCenter, NFL Live and ESPN’s annual coverage of the NFL Draft.
+And for the past five August’s, Berry somehow managed to broadcast live for 28 hours straight hours as part of ESPN’s popular “Fantasy Football Marathon” without getting himself fired.

-Berry's multi-award-winning podcast Fantasy Focus: Football is ESPN’s most downloaded original podcast on a per episode basis and is regularly in the top ten in the sports category and the top 40 overall on iTunes during the season.
+Berry's multi-award-winning podcast Fantasy Focus: Football was ESPN’s most downloaded original podcast on a per episode basis and is regularly in the top ten in the sports category and the top 40 overall on iTunes during the season.
 In 2018, the show also made it’s debut on Twitter, broadcasting their show live every day on the popular social network, quickly becoming one of Twitter’s most watched and highest engaged show.

 His first book, Fantasy Life (from Riverhead/Penguin Books) was a New York Times Bestseller, spending many months on the list.
 Inspired by the book, Berry’s Fantasy Life App is a robust social network for fantasy players and sports gamblers that has over three quarter of a million highly engaged users and was recently featured by Apple in their App store.